 The stainless steel version is stronger and is highly resistant to corrosion.
 Chromium is added in the process of making stainless steel to make it stronger.
 It also looks nicer, which is why it is more expensive.

 The Rocna Stainless Steel Anchor is the best multi-purpose anchor that can set on all kinds of sea floors:

 2. Galvanized Steel

 This version is also strong but not as strong as stainless steel.
 It is coated with zinc to make it resistant to corrosion.
 The Rocna Galvanized Anchor is an example of this type of anchor.
-This anchor is also capable of instant setting.
+This anchor is capable of instant setting too.
 It has excellent holding power and is highly resistant to tide and wind shifts.

 In appearance, the SS model looks nicer than the GS version because of its sheen.
 The advantage of GS is that it is more affordable than SS.
 The galvanized versions of these anchors have the same holding capacities as the stainless steel versions.
 However, the stainless steel versions look nicer as they hang on your boat.

 When cleaning stainless steel surfaces, you should avoid cleaners that contain chlorine.
 This chemical substance will degrade the coating of the metal, making it prone to corrosion.

 What are the differences between Rocna anchors and other boat anchors?